> Additional Care for People with Metastatic Breast Cancer

 Access to pain management

-Susan G. Komen® supports efforts to reduce policy barriers and promote effective state policies that ensure adequate pain management for people living with cancer.
-The good news is many states are adopting policies that improve access to pain management for people living with cancer, and steady progress continues towards these efforts.
+The good news is that many states are adopting policies that improve access to pain management for people living with cancer, and steady progress continues towards these efforts.

 *Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date at this time.